 This.
 Right here.
-Pumpkin Sweet Rolls.
+This is a Pumpkin Sweet Roll.
 Mmm... so good.
 Anyone who knows me, knows I'm a sucker for pumpkin.
 So yesterday, when I had an abundance of bread dough sitting around, I contemplated the many possibilities for utilizing the dough.
 The thing I love to do with a double batch of dough is to make a variety of rolls, including sweet rolls.
-I don't have a separate recipe for my breads; I make everything from the same one.
+I don't have a separate recipe for my rolls; I make everything from the same one.

 As I promised in my blog entry about Whole Wheat Dinner Rolls, today I am giving you the directions to make Pumpkin Sweet Rolls.
 Same recipe, just an addition for the pumpkin filling.